tsaad-dev/drafts/rsvp-base/draft-teas-yang-rsvp-base.md

 The RSVP base model does not aim to be feature complete.
-The primary intent is to cover a set of standard core features (listed below) that are commonly in use.
+The primary intent is to cover a set of standard core features that are commonly in use.
+For example:

 * Authentication ({{!RFC2747}})
 * Refresh Reduction ({{!RFC2961}})